 To create a useful program that interacts with the world we often need to use

-What does that mean for referential transparency? (spoiler: nothing)
+Does that break referential transparency? (spoiler: no)

 Functional core imperative shell

 This is a pattern for designing programs that interact with the world.
 In Haskell we like to keep our functions uneffectful because they are more composable, reusable and are easier to test, but we still need some effects.
 One way to keep that to a minimum is to design a program in layers: one thin imperative and effectful layer does that interacting, and then the core layer, the logic of the program, that doesn't do effects.

 An example of mixing effects and logic: when making a fizzbuzz program, write a loop that increments an integer and checks which bucket it falls, prints that number, increments the number, and repeats the process until we reach the final number to check.